 The Microbial Friends & Foes Research Experience for Undergraduates program provides training in the concepts and experimental approaches central to understanding microbial interactions with eukaryotic hosts.
 Students work with faculty mentors in the Section of Plant Pathology & Plant-Microbe Biology (PPPMB) and the Department of Microbiology.
 A common theme among research programs in PPPMB and Microbiology is investigation of interspecific interactions, both mutualistic and antagonistic.

-Students learn about broad diversity of microbe-eukaryote interactions through conducting independent research projects, participation in weekly research group meetings, seminars presented by PPPMB faculty, Microbial Friends & Foes Synthesis Panels, and the Microbial Friends & Foes Symposium.
+Students learn about broad diversity of microbe-eukaryote interactions through conducting independent research projects, participation in weekly research group meetings, seminars presented by PPPMB and Microbiology faculty, Microbial Friends & Foes Synthesis Panels, and the Microbial Friends & Foes Symposium.
 Emphasis is placed on appreciation of scientific method and developing effective strategies for conducting research as well as on the synthesis of concepts important to interspecific interactions across diverse systems.